oracle-quickstart/oci-sap/README.md

 • Change VNC password (“VNC_PASSWORD_CHANGE_ME) in script-sap-bast.sh file before running the terraform stack

 • If needed, open additional firewall Ports in the security-lists.tf file and add a “firewall-cmd” CLI into the script file for the node (i.e.; script-sap-bast.sh) where that port needs to be accessible (i.e.; “sudo firewall-cmd --zone=public --permanent --add-port=80/tcp”.
 The SAP Ports to be used for the communication between the various components can be found on the following official [SAP Website](https://help.sap.com/viewer/ports)

+• Update SAPSID in the script-sap-db.sh script file to match your SAP SID

+• Boot and Block volumes have a pre-defined size.
+Update variables.tf with the appropriate size information prior to provisioning the terraform stack

+• SWAP file has been set to 96Gb which means SAP DB and APP instances SWAP size is going to be local 8Gb + 96Gb.
+Update this accordingly

 Installation Process
 ---------------------